-Activity Description Estimated Budget 1.
-Strengthening REA's E&S capacity This will support developing REA's capacity to implement robust E&S risk management approach in its activities, as well as enhance E&S benefits and opportunities (such as gender-related activities, green initiatives etc.).
-REA should be able to provide adequate training for its E&S staff, as well as other staff to whom this aspect is relevant.
-This support will also include budget for: (a) training of REA E&S staff (b) hiring an E&S firm to assist in building E&S systems for \$600,000

-2. Design and implementation the project (c) conducting regular E&S monitoring activities (both directly by REA and third-party monitoring by a specialized NGO or other similar entity) (d) commissioning independent E&S audits. (e) Hiring gender expert Design and implementation of a Grievance Redress Mechanism at REA level and integrating it at various levels of the project. \$400,000 of a GRM 3.
+REA's E&S capacity robust E&amp;S risk management approach in its activities, as well as enhance E&amp;S benefits and opportunities (such as gender-related activities, green initiatives etc.).
+REA should be able to provide adequate training for its E&amp;S staff, as well as other staff to whom this aspect is relevant.
+This support will also include budget for: (a) training of REA E&amp;S staff (b) hiring an E&amp;S firm to assist in building E&amp;S systems for the project (c) conducting regular E&amp;S monitoring activities (both directly by REA and third-party monitoring by a specialized NGO or other similar entity) (d) commissioning independent E&amp;S audits. (e) Hiring gender expert 2.
+Design and implementation of a GRM Design and implementation of a Grievance Redress Mechanism at REA level and integrating it at various levels of the project. \$400,000 3.
 Training and support to mini grid developers for ESMS development and implementation This activity will build E&S capacity, as part of overall capacity strengthening, of existing mini grid developers and other private companies interested in entering the mini grid market to identify sites viable for mini grid development.
 They will be provided with training and support to develop and enhance their ESMS to be able to comply with the applicable E&S requirements, monitor and report. \$200,000 4.
 Developing strategic solutions for E&S risk management for the off-grid solar market This will support developing programmatic approaches to address key strategic challenges identified, which are (i) land issues and competing land use challenges for mini grids; (ii) waste management, and more specifically, battery storage and recycling; (iii) need for harmonization of E&S standards among private mini grid developers and their financiers \$700,000 4a.
 Battery recycling Waste management, and more specifically, battery storage and recycling; and need for harmonization of E&S standards among private mini grid developers and their financiers \$300,000 4b.
 Land acquisition and resettlement Land issues would be addressed through building strategic engagements with relevant regulatory agencies and bringing them together with private sector mini grid developers to develop sustainable models for land acquisition, including stakeholder engagement with communities \$250,000 4c.
 Policy/ standards harmonization Multi-stakeholder dialogue on harmonization of E&S standards and regulatory environment for mini grid developers \$150,0000 5.
 Community engagement and sensitization campaigns This will support the education and awareness under the project's key delivery areas namely households, small businesses, universities.
 The initiative will address the following: (i) initial reservation in the adoption of a new technology for communities and households (for both solar mini-girds and SHS); (ii) buyer inability to make informed purchasing decisions and decipher quality in the market; (iii) importance and advantages of conserving energy; and (iv) environmental and social awareness for solar technologies, such as recycling/ proper disposal of batteries.
 The initiative will equally prioritize men and women as a prime target audience.
-It is in project's interest to reach women who will be the end users of the proposed solar solutions.
-This will also include citizen engagement surveys. \$400,000 6.
-Gender actions implementation Implementing gender strategy for the project, with the following core gender actions: a.
-For mini grid development, exploring entry points to enhance women's participation and enhance productive uses of energy in \$400,000 mini- grid operations in order to increase sustainability of operations b.
-For SHS component, taking action for women to be seen and engaged as valuable partners along the entire value chain-in the design, marketing, sales, and after-sale services c.
-GBV prevention and mitigation and monitoring Total \$2,500,000
+It is in project's \$400,000 interest to reach women who will be the end users of the proposed solar solutions.
+This will also include citizen engagement surveys.
+6. Gender actions implementationImplementing gender strategy for the project, with the following core gender actions: a.
+For mini grid development, exploring entry points to enhance \$400,000 Total \$2,500,000